Nikon D1 vs Panasonic GX85

 It is notable that the GX85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1 was succeeded by the Nikon D1X.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D1 and GX85 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what conclusions can be drawn?
 Is the Nikon D1 better than the Panasonic GX85 or vice versa?
 The listing below highlights the relative strengths of the two models.